 3. Get a History Lesson in the Egyptian Museum

 The Egyptian Museum contains the world’s largest collection of Egyptian artifacts.
 Highlights of a visit include seeing the solid gold mask and the golden sarcophagi of Tutankhamun, the Royal Mummies room, and a mind-blowing number of statues, jewelry, and treasures.

 A visit here typically lasts two hours.
 The Egyptian Museum is located on Tahrir Square in Cairo.
 To get here, we recommend hiring a driver and guide, but you can also use Uber, taxis, or public transportation.
 It takes roughly 30 minutes to travel between the Giza Plateau and the Egyptian Museum.

-Important Note: The Grand Egyptian Museum is expected to open in 2021.
+Important Note: The Grand Egyptian Museum is expected to open at the end of 2022.
 Once open, it will replace the Egyptian Museum on Tahrir Square.
 It is located next to the Pyramids of Giza, so it will be very easy to combine these two sites without needing to navigate the streets of Cairo.